Luo-Yihong/EC-VAE/readme.txt

 This is a demo version of EC-VAE for roughly reproducing.

-The full code, which includes  zero-shot image restoration using pre-trained EC-VAE and full training scripts, will be released after published and thoroughly checked for reproducibility.

-Additionally, checkpoints will also be released after published.
+More training scripts and pretrained checkpoints will be released after published.